camiloyatet/VBA-Macros/README.md

 # VBA-Macros

-This repository contains several VBA or VBS codes useful for daily work
+This repository contains several VBA or VBS codes useful for daily work.

+Codes in UPPERCASE are functions.
+Cdes in PROPERCASE are macros.